sodadata/docs/soda-cl/for-each.md

 ---
 layout: default
 title: For each checks
-description: Use a SodaCL (Beta) for each check to specify a list of checks you wish to execute on a multiple tables.
+description: Use a SodaCL (Beta) for each check to specify a list of checks you wish to execute on a multiple datasets.
 parent: SodaCL (Beta)
 ---